 - employees have access to adequate handwashing facilities in good working order and clean and safe to use all facilities including washrooms, change rooms, toilets and bathrooms are regularly cleaned and well stocked with items such as soap, water, paper towel and toilet paper

 - the workplace is stocked with enough alcohol-based hand sanitiser to sustain the demand for increased employee hygiene

-- ensure any changes to systems of work as a result of coronavirus (COVID-19) are well communicated and clearly understood by employees
+- ensure any changes to systems of work as a result of COVID-19 are well communicated and clearly understood by employees

-- keep up-to-date with information on coronavirus (COVID-19) and regularly share information with employees
+- keep up-to-date with information on COVID-19 and regularly share information with employees

 - proactively support employees who you identify to be more at risk of workplace psychological injury (for example, frontline employees or those working from home)